adamnaamani/handbook/pages/machine-learning.md

 * [Predicting House Prices with Regression](https://www.coursera.org/learn/tensorflow-beginner-predicting-house-prices-regression)

 ## Neural Networks
-### Rectifier (neural networks)
+Artificial neural networks (ANN) or connectionist systems are computing systems vaguely inspired by the biological neural networks that constitute animal brains.
+Such systems "learn" to perform tasks by considering examples, generally without being programmed with task-specific rules.
+### Activation Functions
+There are various types of activation functions used in Neural Networks:
+* `ReLU`
 The rectifier is the most commonly used activation function for deep neural networks.
-A unit employing the rectifier is also called a **Rectified Linear Unit** (`ReLU`).
+A unit employing the rectifier is also called a **Rectified Linear Unit** (ReLU).
+* `softmax`
+This function gives us probability scores for various nodes, in this case 10 nodes of the output layer, which sum up to 1.
+This activation gives us the probabilities for various classes given the input.
+The class with the highest probability gives us our prediction.
 ### Learn-able parameters
 For any densely connected layer, the number of learn-able parameters are:
 ```python
 num_parameters = (nodes in current layer * nodes in previous layer) + nodes in current layer
 ```
-That means the first hidden layer has 10*5+10 = 60 parameters.
-The output layer has 2*10+2 = 22 parameters.
-Therefore, total 82 learn-able parameters.

 ## Pandas
 [pandas](https://pandas.pydata.org) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.